taylorgrant/gsp-inspo/content/post/2022-09-26-netflix-horror-house/index.en.markdown

 image:
   caption: ''
   focal_point: 'Smart'
-  preview_only: yes
+  preview_only: no
 projects: []
 ---

 Netflix created a fun little easter egg ahead of the release of its original movie _The Haunting of Bly Manor_ with a listing for the house on [Zillow](https://www.zillow.com/house/bly-manor/?dcuid=0).

-Here's
-A fun way of integrating the advertising into the Zillow carousels.
+And they integrated the ad nicely into the Zillow carousels.

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-1-1.png" width="672" />